MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/00-Overview.md

 You can complete the entire tutorial from start to finish or complete specific topics of interest you.
 The tutorial is broken down into the following topic areas:

 - [Clone the Project Exercise](/microsoft-cloud/dev/tutorials/openai-acs-msgraph/?tutorial-step=1) (required exercise).
-- **AI Exercises**: Create an [Azure OpenAI resource](/microsoft-cloud/dev/tutorials/openai-acs-msgraph/?tutorial-step=2) and use it to convert natural language to SQL and to generate email/SMS messages.
+- **AI Exercises**: Create an [Azure OpenAI resource](/microsoft-cloud/dev/tutorials/openai-acs-msgraph/?tutorial-step=2) and use it to convert natural language to SQL, generate email/SMS messages, and work with your own data and documents.
 - **Communication Exercises**: Create an [Azure Communication Services resource](/microsoft-cloud/dev/tutorials/openai-acs-msgraph/?tutorial-step=6) and use it to make phone calls from the app and send email/SMS messages.
 - **Organizational Data Exercises**: [Create an Azure Active Directory app registration](/microsoft-cloud/dev/tutorials/openai-acs-msgraph/?tutorial-step=9) so that Microsoft Graph and Microsoft Graph Toolkit can be used to authenticate and pull organizational data into the application.